albirrkarim/react-gpt-web-guide-docs/README.md

 See the [demo](https://react-gpt-web-guide.vercel.app)

-This is the Documentation for [example implementation](https://github.com/albirrkarim/demo-website-gpt-web-guide)
+This is the Documentation for [private repo demo website](https://github.com/albirrkarim/demo-website-gpt-web-guide) and the actual package (soon)

 **Table Of Contents**